Analysis | The debate isn’t only over vaccination. It’s also over what it means to be American.

 At its heart, Jordan’s declaration conflicts with Washington and the other Founders less in the specifics of the effort to combat smallpox than in the core tenet on which the country was founded: e pluribus unum; out of many, one.
 Individual freedom is important to America, but so is the collective that those individuals create.
 The struggle between those two impulses is not new and, in fact, has been at the heart of many or most legal fights since the Constitution was ratified.
 But the extent to which Jordan and others hope to score partisan points by insisting that only the former is valid is a new iteration of the fight.

-In December, with vaccines on the brink of being broadly available, the Kaiser Family Foundation asked specifically about the tension between collective and individual benefit from the vaccine.
-It found an even split between the idea that vaccination was a personal choice or that it was part of a collective responsibility to the rest of the country.
+In December, with vaccines on the brink of being broadly available, the Kaiser Family Foundation asked specifically about the tension between collective and individual benefits from the vaccines.
+It found an even split between vaccination being a personal choice or part of a collective responsibility to the rest of the country.
 Democrats mostly took the latter position; Republicans the former.

 The framing of that question was generous.
 In a poll conducted at the end of July and into August, YouGov was more blunt.
-It asked those who were resistant to getting the vaccine about possible motivations to do so, including whether they might get the vaccine if it would protect their family from covid-19, the disease caused by the virus.
-Three-in-10 Republicans said they wouldn’t get vaccinated; 7-in-10 of them said they wouldn’t get vaccinated even to protect their own families.
+It asked those who were resistant to getting vaccinated about possible motivations to do so, including whether they might get immunized if it would protect their family from covid-19, the disease caused by the virus.
+Three in 10 Republicans said they wouldn’t get vaccinated; 7 in 10 of them said they wouldn’t get vaccinated even to protect their own families.
 That’s a fifth of all Republicans.

 Maybe this is simply an obstreperous response to a hypothetical that is intertwined with partisan politics.
-It’s easy to imagine someone being asked that question after they’ve already affirmed their alliance with Team Freedom.
-It’s also the case that those who reject the need for vaccination are also those who are less likely to worry about the virus in general and to shrug at other preventive measures, like mask-wearing.
+It’s easy to imagine people being asked that question after they’ve already affirmed their alliance with Team Freedom.
+It’s also the case that those who reject the need for vaccination are also those who are less likely to worry about the virus in general and to shrug at other preventive measures like mask-wearing.

-It’s easy for a person to say that everyone should be allowed to swing their fists around until he actually does get punched in the face.
+It’s easy for a person to say that everyone should be allowed to swing their fists around until they actually do get punched in the face.
 It’s easy to be an anti-vaccination, pro-freedom radio host when you’re not on a ventilator.
 It’s easy to say that you’re not going to get vaccinated to protect your family until you start infecting family members with the virus.

 The United States is a hierarchy of efforts to balance the collective against the individual good.
 Saying that mandates aimed at encouraging people to get vaccinated are “un-American” is to suggest that the former has little to no valid role when confronted with the latter.
-It is an ahistoric position, certainly, but it is also a deeply strange position for an elected member of the representative legislative branch to take.
+It is a historic position, certainly, but it is also a deeply strange position for an elected member of the representative legislative branch to take.

 Why isn’t having others make laws that constrain your behavior un-American, Rep. Jordan?